An Efficient Algorithm for Vertex Enumeration of Arrangement: VE Algorithm Using the Zero Rule

 \section{VE Algorithm Using the Zero Rule}

-In the above section, we introduce the Zero rule and its favorable properties.
-Here, we design the vertex enumeration algorithm with the Zero rule as its core technique.
-The designed algorithm inherits the beautiful framework in Avis and Fukuda \cite{avis1991pivoting} including the lex-min test and applying a rule and its valid reverse, among others.
-The core is we replace the Criss-Cross rule therein with the proposed Zero rule.
-Below we describe the proposed algorithm, elucidate its advantages, and conduct a detailed complexity analysis.
+In the above, we introduce the Zero rule. {Here, we describe the algorithm proposed by Avis and Fukuda \cite{avis1991pivoting}, introduce our algorithm using the Zero rule, and conduct a detailed complexity analysis.}